Hallstatt

 Stubai Glacier (45 min)

 Why it matters: Austria’s largest glacier ski area guarantees snow from September to June.
-With 26 lifts covering 3,000m to 3,210m elevation, you’ll find reliable conditions even when lower resorts struggle.
+With 26 lifts covering 3,000m to 3,210m elevation, you’ll therefore find reliable conditions even when lower resorts struggle.

 Key stats: